Designing networks

 class SmallWorld(p2n.LocationDesigner):

-nxgraph = nx.watts_strogatz_graph(n=int(N_AGENTS / N_GROUPS), k=4, p=0.05)
+nxgraph = nx.watts_strogatz_graph(n=int(N_ACTORS / N_GROUPS), k=4, p=0.05)

-def split(self, agent):
+def split(self, actor):

-return agent.group
+return actor.group

 class Bridge(p2n.LocationDesigner):